-After buying your life insurance policy, you may be tempted to 'set it and forget it', leaving the policy untouched for years.
+After buying your life insurance policy, you may be tempted to leave the policy untouched for years.
 Reviewing your life insurance, though, is crucial to help ensure that life's many changes haven't left you and your family with a gap in the amount of coverage you need.

 Of course, you probably have your fair share of questions about policy review.
 How often should you look over your life insurance?
 What circumstances might require changing your life insurance policy?
 How do you even access your policy?
 Read our brief guide to find out.